mu-semtech/mu-javascript-template/README.md

   - `NODE_ENV` (default: `production`): either `"development"` or `"production"`.
 The environment to start the application in.
 The application live reloads on changes in `"development"` mode.
   - `MAX_BODY_SIZE` (default: `100kb`): max size of the request body.
 See [ExpressJS documentation](https://expressjs.com/en/resources/middleware/body-parser.html#limit).
   - `HOST` (default: `0.0.0.0`): The hostname you want the service to bind to.
-  - `PORT` (default: `80`): The port you want the service to bind to
+  - `PORT` (default: `80`): The port you want the service to bind to.

 #### Mounting `/config`
 You may let users extend the microservice with code.

-When you import content from `./config/some-file`, the sources can be provided by the end user in `/config/some-file`.
+When you import content from `./config/some-file`, the sources can be provided by the end user in `/config/some-file` (even in production mode).

 You may provide default values for each of these files.
 The sources provided by the app are merged with the sources provided by the microservice, with the app's configuration taking precedence.

 ### Logging
 The verbosity of logging can be configured through following environment variables:

 - `LOG_SPARQL_ALL`: Logging of all executed SPARQL queries, read as well as update (default `true`)